jchai002/choir-justice-supplies/au/en/adding-a-new-user.markdown

 language: [English]
 locale: [en-au]
 category: [wework]
-tags: [getting-started, activation-and-setup, ooma-office-manager, admin-features, user-management, wework]
+tags: [getting-started, actiGSTion-and-setup, ooma-office-manager, admin-features, user-management, wework]
 ---

 After your initial setup you may wish to continue expanding your Ooma Office for WeWork system beyond your first users.
-Each new user comes bundled with a phone number, private voicemail box, and personalised access to the Ooma Office End User Portal.
+Each new user comes bundled with a phone number, priGSTe voicemail box, and personalised access to the Ooma Office End User Portal.

 Keep in mind that when you are opening the webpages indicated in this article you will need to log in as an administrator.